East Arnhem

 Central Arnhem Road upgrades

 The Territory Government is planning for and delivering long-term upgrades along the 685 kilometre Central Arnhem Road corridor that connects the services centre of Nhulunbuy to the Stuart Highway.
-The road services a number of communities and homelands, and through the dry season is a key tourism drive and freight route for regional industries.
+The road services a number of communities and homelands, and through the dry season is a key tourism drive and freight route.

 More than 85% of the road is unsealed and road users experience frequent restrictions or closures throughout the wet season.
-The Commonwealth and Territory governments have committed $355 million to upgrade the corridor over coming years to improve accessibility and support industry growth.
-The upgrades include sealing, widening and flood-immunity improvements to priority sections of the route.
+The Commonwealth and Territory governments have committed $355 million to upgrade the corridor over coming years.
+The upgrades include sealing, widening and flood immunity improvements to priority sections of the route.

-Budget 2024 commits $209 million for new and continuing works along the corridor.
-Upgrading and sealing Central Arnhem Road will unlock further economic potential in the region and open a range of new long-term economic and social opportunities, with new works anticipated to commence in 2024-25.
+The 2025 Budget includes $205 million for new and continuing works along the corridor.
+Upgrading and sealing Central Arnhem Road will unlock further economic potential in the region, and open a range of new long-term economic and social opportunities.

 Major works overview